-where $U:=(0,\xi_{\max})\times (0,E_{\max})$, $U_T:=[0,T)\times U$ and
+where $U:=(0,\xi_{\max})\times (0,E_{\max})$ and

-Notice that $\mu_e$ takes $\alpha$ as its first argument; hence the PDE belongs to the class of semilinear ones.
-In addition to the terminal condition suitable boundary conditions have to be supplied.
-These depend on the specification of the coefficients of the PDE and we postpone the issue to section \textsection \ref{str:num_analysis}, where we discuss the numerical solution of the problem.
+Notice that $\mu_E$ depends on $\alpha$; hence the PDE is semilinear (and, in the absence of a second $E$-derivative, degenerate parabolic).
+In addition to the terminal condition, suitable boundary conditions have to be supplied.
+These depend on the specification of the coefficients of the PDE, and we postpone the issue to section \ref{str:num_analysis}, where we discuss the numerical solution of the problem.

-\begin{remark} The intuition behind equation \eqref{eq:allowance_PDE} is simple.
-We simply assume that, under $\mathbb{Q}$, $A_t$, being a traded asset, has a drift equal to the risk-neutral rate (cf. the last equation of \eqref{eq:allowance_FBSDE}).
-Then we apply It\^{o}'s formula to $A_t=\alpha(t,D_t,E_t)$ using the first two equations of \eqref{eq:allowance_FBSDE}, and take expectations to derive \eqref{eq:allowance_PDE}.
+\begin{remark}\rm The intuition behind \eqref{eq:allowance_PDE} is simple.
+We simply assume that, under $\mathbb{Q}$, $A_t$, being a traded asset, has a drift equal to the risk-neutral rate (cf.~the last equation of \eqref{eq:allowance_FBSDE}).
+Then we apply It\^{o}'s formula to $A_t=\alpha(t,D_t,E_t)$ using the first two equations of \eqref{eq:allowance_FBSDE} and take expectations to derive \eqref{eq:allowance_PDE}.
 This procedure is purely formal, because it assumes the existence of a classical solution to the PDE \eqref{eq:allowance_PDE}. \end{remark}

-\subsection{Multiple Compliance Periods}
+\subsection{Multiple compliance periods}

 We now consider the pricing problem in an emission market with two compliance periods.
 In principle, the results presented in this section can easily be extended to an arbitrary number of periods.
 To ease the presentation, however, we choose to present the canonical case.
 Taking $0=T_0 \leq T_1 \leq T_2=T$, we consider the two compliance periods $[0,T_1],[T_1,T]$.
 For simplicity we assume that each period corresponds to one year.
 As previously, the $\mathcal{F}_t$-adapted process $(D_t)_{t\in[0,T]}$ represents the aggregate demand for electricity.
-For $i\in\{1,2\}$ the $\mathcal{F}_t$-adapted process $(E_t)_{t\in[T_{i-1},T_i]}$ measures the cumulative emissions from the beginning of the $i$th compliance period up to time $t$ and $(A^i_t)_{t\in[T_{i-1},T_i]}$ represents the price of an allowance certificate for compliance at time $T_i$.
+For $i\in\{1,2\}$ the $\mathcal{F}_t$-adapted process $(E_t)_{t\in[T_{i-1},T_i]}$ measures the cumulative emissions from the beginning of the $i$th compliance period up to time $t$, and $(A^i_t)_{t\in[T_{i-1},T_i]}$ represents the price of an allowance certificate for compliance at time $T_i$.
 Also, we denote by $E^1$ the cumulative emissions at the end of the first compliance period.
-Each year, the regulator issues a number $E_{\text{cap}}^i \geq 0$ of allowance certificates and sets the penalty $\pi^i\geq 0$.
+Each year, the regulator issues a number $E_{\text{cap}}^i \geq 0$ of allowance certificates and sets the penalty $\Pi^i\geq 0$.